 Shirley J. Yee

-A multi-racial, multicultural study of women in the United States from the 17th century to 1890 emphasizing women's unpaid work, participation in the paid labor force, charitable and reform activities, and 19th century social movements.
+A multi-racial, multicultural study of women in the United States from the seventeenth century to 1890 emphasizing women's unpaid work, participation in the paid labor force, charitable and reform activities, and nineteenth century social movements.
 Uses primary materials such as diaries, letters, speeches, and artifacts.
-Offered: jointly with GWSS 383.
+Offered: jointly with GWSS 383; W.

 This course analyzes major themes in the history of women in North America from the 17th century to about 1900.
 The themes we will explore include the development of conceptions of womanhood, family and community formation, social activism, education, slavery, war, and migration.